mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ## <a name="1" class="anchor"></a> [1.
 Introduction](#1)

 This is an evolving list with learning material and recommended programming languages for computer science students.
 It works well on its own (for self-learners) or in addition to an undergraduate degree in computer science (or related field).
 The goal is to provide a solid foundation to build upon, degree or no degree.
-It will be updated to fix broken links and to keep learning material up-to-date.
+It will be updated to fix broken links and to keep learning material up to date.

 If you are interested in computer science and engineering (and have plenty of time to spare), see [github.com/michaelsjoeberg/the-ultimate-computer-science-and-engineering-curriculum](https://github.com/michaelsjoeberg/the-ultimate-computer-science-and-engineering-curriculum).

 ## <a name="2" class="anchor"></a> [2.
 Programming](#2)

-Programming is the most important skill in computer science and computational problem solving, and should be the primary focus of any computer science curriculum (with use cases in computer systems, application software development, theorem proving, and so on).
+Programming is the most important skill in computer science and computational problem solving and should be the primary focus of any computer science curriculum (with use cases in computer systems, application software development, theorem proving, and so on).
 If you prefer to work on projects while learning, see [github.com/tuvtran/project-based-learning](https://github.com/tuvtran/project-based-learning).

 ### <a name="2.1" class="anchor"></a> [2.1 Foundation](#2.1)